12 Instagrammable places in Pakistan

 Shalimar Gardens is one of the best Instagrammable places in Pakistan.
 The beautiful city of Lahore is the center of Mughal architecture and design, which makes it the ideal spot from an array of places to visit in Pakistan.
 Shalimar gardens, also known as the lost paradise, are a whole world in itself.
 Get ready to travel in time to the peak of the mighty Mughal Empire.
 Emperors used the gardens until the 17th century, and since then, it has been the favorite picnic spot for locals to find refuge in.
 The historic gem impresses all with its garden size, striking terraces, and marble baths.

 7. Naltar Lakes

-These colourful, vibrant lakes are out of this world, making each picture more magical than the next.
-It is located in Gilgit-Baltistan province and is known for its mystic un-spoilt waters and awe-inspiring greenery.
+These colorful, vibrant lakes are out of this world, making each picture more magical than the next.
+It is located in Gilgit-Baltistan territory and is known for its mystic un-spoilt waters and awe-inspiring greenery.
 The summer months are the ideal time to visit, which helps to unwind your adventurous side.
 The spot has a magnificent camping view that allows you to observe nature, a star-studded sky, and clear freshwater.
-The lush forests, snow-covered mountains, and glittering waters are all you need to take the perfect picture.
+The lush forests, snow-covered mountains, and glittering waters are all you need to take the perfect Instagram worthy picture.
 The lakes are tucked away in harmony away from the bustling cities of the region, giving it a unique allure.
 Moreover, at night the clear skies make the lake twinkle with millions of lights like fireflies.